Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Interfacial ionic structure

 \section{Interfacial ionic structure}

 A characteristic feature of ion distribution near a charged electrode surface is the excess of ions in the diffuse layer, which gradually diminishes toward the bulk solution over a distance characterized by the Debye length.
 This behavior originates from the electrostatic interactions between the free charges on the electrode surface and ionic charges, as described by Poisson–Boltzmann-type theories.
-Surface phenomena such as electron spillover and partial charge transfer can, however, can alter the surface potential and thereby modulate these electrostatic interactions.
+Surface phenomena such as electron spillover and partial charge transfer can, however, alter the surface potential and thereby modulate these electrostatic interactions.
 FIG.~\ref{fig: ion distribution}b and \ref{fig: ion distribution}c present the concentration profiles of anions and cations obtained from DPPFT simulations.
 It is evident that counter-ions form layered structures at the interface, with their concentrations exhibiting an oscillatory decay toward the bulk solution.
 The ionic layering has also been reported in AIMD simulations of the Ag(111)--NaF aqueous solution interface\cite{li2022unraveling}.
 The emergence of such ionic layering is apparently related to the interactions between ions and interfacial water layers, as shown in FIG.~\ref{fig: interfacial solvation}.
 On the one hand, oscillatory water polarization gives rise to alternating distributions of polarization charge with opposite signs, i.e., $\rho_\text{pol} = -\nabla \cdot \mathbf{P}$, which in turn generate local minima and maxima in the electrostatic potential on the solution side (FIG.~\ref{fig: ion distribution}a).
 These potential extrema, corresponding to centers of positive and negative polarization charges, tend to attract anions and cations, respectively, leading to their accumulation near corresponding regions.
 However, as shown in FIG.~\ref{fig: ion distribution}b and~\ref{fig: ion distribution}c, the peak positions of the anionic and cationic layers do not coincide with the potential minima or maxima.
-For instance, the first anionic layer at --0.4 V relative to the PZC even corresponds to a potential minimum.
+For instance, the first anionic peak at 0.4 V relative to the PZC approximately corresponds to a potential minimum, whereas the first cationic peak at --0.4 V relative to the PZC corresponds to a potential maximum, as indicated by the dashed arrows in FIG.~\ref{fig: ion distribution}.
 This finding indicates that electrostatic interactions between ions and polarized water layers cannot account for the ionic layering observed in the present results.